 The main reason the last coalition talks failed was disagreements over a conscription bill that would make military service compulsory for all, including those previously exempted if studying full-time in a religious seminary (yeshiva).

 But this is not the whole picture.
 The Blue and White party, which tied with Likud in April with 35 seats, is an alliance of several parties and personalities.
-The leadership is made up of former chief of staff Benny Gantz and Yair Lapid, the head of the popular centrist Yesh Atid party.
+The leadership is made up of the former chief of staff, Benny Gantz, and Yair Lapid, the head of the popular centrist Yesh Atid party.
 In the past, Lapid also championed the secular public and demanded the conscription of ultra-Orthodox men.
 Nonetheless, he and the ultra-Orthodox parties managed to serve in the same coalitions, apparently by reaching a compromise on the issue.

 An important question in September will be the degree to which either Lapid or Lieberman will stand firm on their support for conscription.

 However, this will not be the only issue in September.
-The far right may regain the few seats it lost in the last elections, thereby neutralizing Lieberman.
-The ultimate coalition will be determined by whatever changes take place within the two main blocs, the center right and the center left.
+The far-right may regain the few seats it lost in the last elections, thereby neutralizing Lieberman.
+The ultimate coalition will be determined by whatever changes take place within the two main blocs, the center-right, and the center-left.
 But the ultra-Orthodox parties will once again have a major voice, and it is probably the general public that will suffer from these parties’ demands.